 Let’s Get Students Up and Dancing!

-The Dance To Learn curriculum is both arts-based and truly arts-integrated because it:
+The DEIA Dance To Learn curriculum is both arts-based and truly arts-integrated because it:

-encourages students to explore, internalize and transform classroom learning and the elements of dance while developing their individual creative voices.
+Encourages students to explore, internalize and transform classroom learning through the elements of dance while developing their individual creative voices.